junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 **Wave-Matter Duality**: An angel's true form is a type of wave, the human vessel is physical matter, therefore according to classical physics, they are fundamentally different forms and there is no unified framework to reconcile them.
 But in quantum physics, Wave-Matter Duality provides a bridge to unify them: every matter is a wave, all matter has wave properties, differing only in the length of the wave and frequency of the matter.

 Therefore in a sense, the human body is also a wave with a very limited wavelength, which explains why an angel can reside in the body, occupy, and move around in it.
-Also explains why Jimmy described hosting an angel as like flying with a comet -- the short wavelength of human matter has a difficult time keeping up with long wavelength angels.
+Also explains why Jimmy described hosting an angel as like flying with a comet -- the short wavelength of human matter has a difficult time keeping up with long-wavelength angels.

 It can also explain the compatibility issue between certain human vessels and angels, and the concept of a true vessel.
 There must be certain necessary requirements to determine whether a vessel and an angel can fit together, based on wavelength and frequency.
 It is easy to imagine the requirement being their frequencies must resonate.
 Certain exceptionally strong vessels like those from the Novak bloodlines and the Winchester bloodlines, they can host most angels, demons, archangels, even multiple at once, suggesting their vessel frequencies must be highly adaptable and capable of resonating with a wide range of celestial wavelengths.
-Then it can also be deducted that celestial entities that have shared one strong vessel together are more likely to be able to exchange most of their other compatible vessels, including their respective true vessels.
-A "true vessel" must be the vessel whose frequency resonate most strongly with the angel's frequency, therefore very rare and very difficult to find.
+Then it can also be deduced that celestial entities that have shared one strong vessel together are more likely to be able to exchange most of their other compatible vessels, including their respective true vessels.
+A "true vessel" must be the vessel whose frequency resonates most strongly with the angel's frequency, therefore very rare and very difficult to find.

 And if we reverse the calculation, it would imply angel's size as a physical matter would be extremely small given their long wavelength.
 That is why an angel has to possess a human to walk the Earth, otherwise they would simply be too small to perceive.